M-Net: M-Net

 The original M-Net channel broadcasts general entertainment, as well as premiere movies, documentaries, music specials and first-run TV series.
 The channel has a timeshift service, a terrestrial service and a CSN in South Africa.
 In other African countries the channel broadcasts exclusively on the DStv Service with two different feeds, M-Net East for East Africa and M-Net West for West Africa.
-These feeds broadcasts nearly the same content, though the West African feed is 2 hours behind the East African feed as programmes are scheduled based on the local time zones of the regions (EAT and WAT respectively) except for some live programmes.
+These feeds broadcasts nearly the same content, though the West African feed is 2 hours ahead of the East African feed as programmes are scheduled based on the local time zones of the regions (EAT and WAT respectively) except for some live programmes.
 Advertising on the East feed is targeted at Kenyan viewers while the West feed is targeted at Nigerian Viewers.
 Over the course of several years, M-Net has launched numerous sister channels.
 In DStv, the channel is only available to the high tier package Premium as it contains expensive content.